If you have acne-prone skin, sunscreen can feel like a gamble.

 For broader mineral sunscreen picks across skin types, see our

-Unlike many chemical filters, mineral actives sit on the surface of the skin rather than absorbing into it, which may reduce irritation for sensitive or acne-prone skin types.
+Mineral sunscreen uses zinc oxide and/or titanium dioxide as active ingredients.
+These sit on the surface of the skin rather than absorbing into it — which can be beneficial for acne-prone and sensitive skin types.

 Mineral formulas are often: